 - The price is a bargain.

 - Too thin/see-through fabric.
 This would bother anyone concerned about privacy at night more than anything else.

 - Unlike the other models, this one is not too roomy inside.

-One of the most applauded features of this tent is its ability to keep dry inside during heavy rain.
+One of the most applauded features of this high-quality shelter tent is its ability to keep dry inside during heavy rain.
 I believe it’s something any homeless would love to have from their tent.
-Also, how well this heat-resistant tent can lower the heat inside by keeping it dark is worth mentioning.
+Also, it is worth mentioning how well this heat-resistant tent can lower the heat inside by keeping it dark.

 You can buy either a 4-person or 6-person version of this tent.
 Moreover, a dome with a screen room version is also there to buy.

-Overall, this Coleman dome tent is another awesome tent for the homeless population to provide a decent shelter in all-weather conditions.
+Overall, this Coleman dome tent is another awesome tent for the homeless population to provide all-weather protection.
 In addition, it features almost everything a homeless person would anticipate at an affordable price.